wz30/Leetcode/Binary Search.md

 - after break the while loop only when l=r and will return l, if l is not in the range of arr, return something else

 ### Lower bound and upper bound
 - Lower bound: first index of i, such that A[i]>=x
 - Upper bound: first index of i, wuch that A[i]>x
 - Lower bound A[i] >= target
-  if there is no element greater or equal to target, then return n (the index of ele after last ele)
+  - if there is no element greater or equal to target, then return n (the index of ele after last ele)
+  - good example: 1 2 3 4 5 target: -1, 3, 7
 - Upper bound A[i] > target

 ### Example